luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 Licence
 -------
 CFCFD program collection is a set of flow simulation tools for compressible fluids.
-Copyright (C) 1991-2012 Peter Jacobs, Rowan Gollan, Daniel Potter, Brendan O'Flaherty, Fabian Zander, Wilson Chan, Peter Blyton and other members of the CFCFD group.
+Copyright (C) 1991-2016 Peter Jacobs, Rowan Gollan, Daniel Potter, Ingo Jahn, Anand Veeraragavan, Vince Wheatley, Daryl Bond, Chris James and other members of the CFCFD group.

 This collection is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by